Updated April 2026 · SEC DEF 14A data

 What is Jensen Huang's net worth?

-Jensen Huang has earned $64.2M in cumulative total compensation across the 4 fiscal years of disclosure on file (2023–2026) as Chief Executive Officer at NVIDIA.
-That figure — the sum of every Summary Compensation Table entry the company has filed under SEC Regulation S-K Item 402 — is a defensible floor for an estimated net worth conversation: it is firmly in the eight-figure range; actual net worth is typically higher once vested-and-held stock appreciation and outside investments are included, and is sometimes lower if a meaningful share of pay was sold near grant to cover taxes.
+Jensen Huang has earned $165.5M in cumulative total compensation across the 5 fiscal years of disclosure on file (2022–2026) as Chief Executive Officer at NVIDIA.
+That figure — the sum of every Summary Compensation Table entry the company has filed under SEC Regulation S-K Item 402 — is a defensible floor for an estimated net worth conversation: it is into the nine-figure range, with actual net worth likely meaningfully higher once vested-and-held stock and personal investment returns are layered on top of the SEC-disclosed pay.
 Jensen Huang's actual net worth is not directly disclosed in SEC filings; it would require reconciling this cumulative pay with current beneficial ownership, prior open-market stock sales (reported on Form 4), exercised options, taxes paid, and personal investments outside the company.

 Where does this compensation data come from?